What kind of use of exercise ball?

 Procedures for using an exercise ball as a tool for exercising :

-1. Sit down on an exercise ball and lift both your legs up to 90 degrees.
+1. Sit on an exercise ball and lift your legs to 90 degrees.
 Place your right hand behind your head and your left hand behind your lower back (as shown in the picture above).

-Then push yourself out slightly with both of your arms while keeping your knees straight.
+Then, push yourself out slightly with both arms while keeping your knees straight.
 Return to the original position and repeat 8-12 times before switching to another side.

-2. Sit down on an exercise ball and keep both your legs fully extended, then roll it backward and forwards about ten times before you begin different exercises such as sit-up, etc.
+2. Sit down on an exercise ball and keep both your legs fully extended.
+Then, roll the ball backward and forward about ten times before you begin different exercises, such as sit-ups.

-3. Lie on an exercise ball with all fours, then try pushing the floor away with your hands while keeping your buttock touching the ball all along (if you can’t do that, it’s okay because this exercise is not for everyone).
-And then you can do your favorite abdominal workout.
+3. Lie on an exercise ball on all fours, then try pushing the floor away with your hands while keeping your buttock touching the ball all along (if you can’t do that, it’s okay because this exercise is not for everyone).
+Then, you can do your favorite abdominal workout.

 Take action immediately if you feel something wrong during training sessions!